 - Maryland observed a spike in its registration rate at MVA offices after implementing electronic registration.
 Between November 2008 and November 2010, the two years preceding the introduction of electronic registration, MVA offices produced 61.2% of all new voter registrations.
 That figure rose to 80% between November 2012 and November 2014, the first time the state had electronic registration during the run-up to a midterm election.

-- Between November 2012 and November 2014, 4.5% of all new voter registration applications were received online.
+- Between November 2014 and November 2016, the state received 75,245 new voter registration applications through its online portal.

 - In the November 2016 general election, 7,884 voters registered on the same day during the early voting period.